celtera/avendish/README.md

 ## Future directions (done!)

+ - Support `std::optional<T>` as a way to indicate message-like input / output.
  - Continue porting the concepts developed in https://github.com/jcelerier/score-simple-api-2/ ; in particular for CPU-based image processing.
 Extend to e.g. Krita plug-ins.
  - Improve the handling of callbacks.
  - Have a basic UI story.